enadeau/fully_leaf_tree/README.md

 The main function is `ComputeL(G)`.
 This function compute the leaf function of a general graph `G`.
-Special optimization can be used for particular cases using the optional parameter `algorihtm`.
+Special optimization can be used for particular cases using the optional parameter `algorithm`.
 The available options are:

 - `general`: uses the branch and bound algorithm
 - `tree`: uses a O(n^3) dynamic programming algorithm
-- `cube`: uses a specialization of the general branch and bound algorihtm for cube graph.
+- `cube`: uses a specialization of the general branch and bound algorithm for cube graph.

 Below are some examples that can be reproduced once Sagemath is started and the three Python files loaded: